coq/coq/CONTRIBUTING.md

 There are many useful ways to contribute to the Coq ecosystem that don't involve the Coq repository.

 Tutorials to teach Coq, and especially to teach particular advanced features, would be much appreciated.
-Some tutorials listed on the [Coq website](https://coq.inria.fr/documentation).
-If you would like to add a link to this list, please create a pull request against the Coq website repository at https://github.com/coq/www.
+Some tutorials are listed on the [Coq website](https://coq.inria.fr/documentation).
+If you would like to add a link to this list, please make a pull request against the Coq website repository at https://github.com/coq/www.

 Subscribe to the [coq-club](https://coq.inria.fr/community) mailing list and answer questions there.
 Asking your own questions on the mailing list will also help others learn from the answers, which often come from experts in the community.